Dynamics on fractals and fractal distributions: Introduction

 \subsection{Conditional measures on subspaces}

 Another classical question, which is in some sense dual to the problem of understanding projections, is to understand the conditional measures of $\mu$ on the fibers of a projection.
-More precisely, given a measure $\mu$ on $\mathbb{R}^{d}$ and a map $f:\mathbb{R}^{d}\rightarrow\mathbb{R}^{k}$, define for $x\in\mathbb{R}^{d}$ the $f$-fiber through $x$ by and the corresponding partition into fibers, We write $\mu_{[x]_{f}}$ for the conditional measure on $[x]_{f}$, which is defined $\mu$-a.e. (note that when $f$ is not finite these fiber measures are well defined only up to a multiplicative constant).
+More precisely, given a Borel map $f:\mathbb{R}^{d}\rightarrow\mathbb{R}^{k}$, define for $x\in\mathbb{R}^{d}$ the $f$-fiber through $x$ by